koomekevo/django-online-course/README.md

 # DjangoOnlineCourse

-This is an online course in which one can enroll for lessons and take exams.
+This is an online platform in which one can enroll for lessons and take exams.

 ## BuiltWith